EU Launches Antitrust Investigation Against NVIDIA Over Failure To Win Over Watchdogs

 "As part of NVIDIA, Arm will continue to operate its open-licensing model while maintaining the global customer neutrality that has been foundational to its success, with 180 billion chips shipped to date by its licenses," NVIDIA said.
 "Arm partners will also benefit from both companies' offerings, including NVIDIA's numerous innovations."

-The United Kingdom's Competition and Markets Authority would find the deal insufficient to alleviate competition concerns and that it could damage competition and weaken rivals on 20 August 2021.
+The United Kingdom's Competition and Markets Authority found the deal insufficient to alleviate competition concerns and that it could damage competition and weaken rivals on 20 August 2021.
 It then announced its recommendation to launch an in-depth investigation into the NVIDIA-Arm merger that typically takes around six months.

 Written by John Paul Joaquin